Waterfowl hunt opener conditions

 Access:

 • Gates will be opened on Thursday, Sept.
-19.
+18.

-• The road with three parking lots accessing the west Rainbow unit is in good condition.
+• The road with three parking lots accessing the west Rainbow Unit is in good condition.
 The main Harold Crane parking lot has been improved, also.

-• The federal Bureau of Reclamation road to Harold Crane through Willard Bay Upland Game Bird Area is in fair shape because of the hard work that our waterfowl maintenance crew has done.
+• The federal Bureau of Reclamation road to Harold Crane through Willard Upland Game Bird Area is in fair shape because of the hard work that our waterfowl maintenance crew has done.
 The headgate bridges are slightly narrower than the road, so be careful.

 Bird numbers:

-• Rainbow unit: Fair number of birds north of the Rail Trail in the phragmites treatment area.
+• Rainbow Unit: Fair number of birds north of the Rail Trail in the phragmites treatment area.

-• Goose numbers are good overall.
+Goose numbers are good overall.

 Access: The access road will be graded.
 Gates will be opened on Thursday, Sept.
-19.
+18, 2025.

 Bird numbers: Great bird numbers are in main impoundments.
 The grazed area has a lot of birds.
 Generally, duck numbers have been holding well, and goose and swan numbers have increased here substantially in the last few years.

 General information: Howard Slough WMA had some of the best WMA Youth Waterfowl Hunt success in the region the last few years and should be great again this year.
 It should hunt well throughout the season also.
-For its size it holds up very well under extremely heavy hunting pressure, and tundra swan hunting is expected to be good later on.
+For its size, it holds up very well under extremely heavy hunting pressure, and tundra swan hunting is expected to be good later on.

 Water/marsh conditions: The water levels are very low and impoundments are dry.
-There is a little water along the East Lake dike.

 Access: Roads are a little rough.
 Gates will open Sept.
-19.
+18.

 Bird use: Bird numbers are extremely low.
 Mallards, pintails and green-winged teal are the primary birds.
 There are very few Canada geese.